 Raw is fed at 2-3% of the ideal adult weight, puppy amounts are at the bottom of the page. (this is just a guide as all dogs are different, some will need more and some will need less)

-We advise when switching to feed plain tripe mince for a week.
-This helps a dog’s digestive system to slowly adjust to his new diet.
+When switching to raw, we advise feeding plain tripe mince for a week.
+This helps your dog’s digestive system to adjust to the new diet.

 Meal Plan for starting on completes.

-Week 1 Plain Lamb tripe mince. ( this will help the dog stomach acidity change from kibble)
+Week 1 Plain Lamb tripe mince. (this will help your dog’s stomach acidity adjust from kibble)